I’m creating content for my new Drumming for Birth course at the moment. This week, one one of the topics I shared was how to choose a drum.

 - Melonie Syrett at The Drum woman (UK)

-- Carolyn Hillyer , UK (though I’m not sure she’s making any to order at the moment)
+- Carolyn Hillyer , UK (though I’m not sure she’s making any to order anymore at the time I write this)

 - Jonathan Weekes of Heron Drums, UK